Ravnica44/Minotari_Miner_cli_isnt_incentivized/README.md

 ./target/release/minotari_console_wallet
 ```

-navigate with ➜ en go to "Receive" then copy your `Tari Address one-sided`
+navigate with ➜ then go to "Receive" then copy your `Tari Address one-sided`

 `Ctrl` + `A` + `D`